Last Updated on October 26, 2022 by Natalia

 The small town of Ella is the last major stop of your two week south Sri Lanka itinerary.
 Situated in one of the most beautiful areas of Sri Lanka, known as the hill country, it’s home to stunning scenery in the form of rolling hills, tea plantations and lush greenery.

 The price for a taxi from Tissa to Ella with a stop at the falls should be around 7,000 rupees.
-Make sure to mention to your driver that you’d like to stop there when booking, but as it only requires a short 10-15 minute stop it shouldn’t affect the price.
+Make sure to mention to your driver that you’d like to stop there when booking.

 Spend the rest of the day taking it easy after some early starts and long days on safari!
 When you’re ready head to Cafe Chill, which is a great spot for some drinks and/or dinner!